-plaque, and its specificity for macrophages has been established (16).
-Furthermore, in 2 recent studies, we have demonstrated its ability to deliver an antiinflammatory drug to macrophages in atherosclerotic plaques with great specificity (17,18).
-To enable HDL use for quantitative PET imaging of TAMs, we here present the design and synthesis of 2 different 89Zr-modified reconstituted HDL (rHDL) nanotracers and their in vivo evaluation in an orthotopic mouse model of breast cancer.
-Specifically, we labeled either its protein component (apolipoprotein A-I [apoA-I]) or its phospholipid load and examined the agent's TAM targeting using in vivo PET imaging and ex vivo analyses, including immunohistochemistry.
-Additionally, we prepared 2 fluorescent analogs of our radiolabeled 89Zr-rHDL nanotracers to allow us to gain insight into their cellular targets by flow cytometry.
+High-density lipoprotein (HDL) is a natural nanoparticle that has been exploited for magnetic resonance molecular imaging of the atherosclerotic plaque, and its specificity for macrophages has been established (16).
+Furthermore, in two recent studies, we have demonstrated its ability to deliver an anti-inflammatory drug to macrophages in atherosclerotic plaques with great specificity (17,18).
+To enable HDL's use for quantitative PET imaging of TAMs, we here present the design and synthesis of two different 89Zr-modified reconstituted HDL (rHDL) nanotracers, and their in vivo evaluation in an orthotopic mouse model of breast cancer.
+Specifically, we labeled either its protein component (apoA-I) or its phospholipid load, and examined the agent's TAM targeting using in vivo PET imaging and ex vivo analyses, including immunohistochemistry.
+Additionally, we prepared two fluorescent analogs of our radiolabeled 89Zr-rHDL nanotracers to allow us to gain insight into their cellular targets by flow cytometry.